plechi/ScrapeQL/README.md

 # ScrapeQL
 SQL-like query parser to extraxt and combine structured data from different sources like
- - HTML
+ - HTML & XML
- - CSV
+ - CSV (not implemented yet)
- - JSON
+ - JSON (not implemented yet)
- - SQL Databases
+ - SQL Databases (not implemented yet)

 #Why?